instrumentisto/rust-incubator/README.md

 Rust Incubator
 ==============

-> It wasn't always so clear, but the Rust programming language is fundamentally about _empowerment_: no matter what kind of code you are writing now, Rust empowers you to reach farther, to program with confidence in a wider variety of domains than you did before.
+> "It wasn't always so clear, but the Rust programming language is fundamentally about _empowerment_: no matter what kind of code you are writing now, Rust empowers you to reach farther, to program with confidence in a wider variety of domains than you did before."
 _<div align="right">Rust Book's Foreword</div>_

 In this bootcamp, you will participate in the [Rust Incubator], a rigorous, step-by-step Rust certification program 🏆.
-The aim of this program is to shape you into a proficient Junior Rust Developer.
+The aim of this program is to shape you into a proficient **Strong Junior** Rust Developer.
 Indeed, with this rigorous training, you will find yourself better prepared than developers switching from other languages without a similar level of instruction.
-If you are a mid- or senior-level developer transitioning to Rust, you can confidently target Middle-level positions after achieving this certification.
+If you are a mid- or senior-level developer transitioning to Rust, you can confidently target **Middle-level** positions after achieving this certification.

 ## Prerequisites

-Before you start the certification program, you need to have confident knowledge of Rust and Git/GitHub.
-The [Rust Book] is a must.
-Nice if you did [Rustlings] and [Exercism] and had some practice.
-If you are a switcher, this certification program will also be useful for you.
+Before you begin the certification program, you should have a solid understanding of Rust and Git/GitHub.
+We strongly recommend completing the [Rust Book].
+It's also beneficial if you have completed [Rustlings] and [Exercism], and have some hands-on practice.
+If you're transitioning from another programming language, you'll also find this certification program particularly useful.

-## Organization and certification
+## Process

-Participants in the boot camp will be divided into several small groups.
-Group meetings will occur four times a week, excluding weekends.
-These meetings will provide an opportunity to discuss and answer any questions, and you should also expect to answer questions posed by your mentor.
-Our learning process is designed around daily skill development, leveraging the best learning materials available.
+Participants in the boot camp will be divided into closely-knit small groups.
+Meetings within these groups will occur four times a week, excluding weekends.
+These meetings are an opportunity for dynamic discussion, mutual learning, and answering any questions you might have.
+Additionally, participants can expect to answer insightful questions posed by their mentors, fostering a proactive learning environment.

+Our learning process is designed around daily skill enhancement, leveraging the highest quality learning materials available.
+We provide an interactive platform for tracking progress, ensuring a clear path of advancement and accomplishment.

-We provide an interactive platform for tracking your progress.
-You will be tasked with designing, developing, and presenting a capstone project.
-Finally, you will undergo a final assessment at the end of the certification program.
-Successful completion will earn you a certificate, a testament to your ability to utilize best practices and write idiomatic code that will impress your employer.
+Participants will also be challenged with designing, developing, and presenting a capstone project.
+This project provides a fantastic opportunity to apply the skills learned throughout the boot camp in a practical, impactful way.

+Finally, a comprehensive assessment will be conducted at the end of the certification program.
+Upon successful completion, participants will earn a certificate.
+This certificate is more than just a document; it's a testament to your ability to utilize best practices and write idiomatic code that employers will value highly.
+Imagine the doors that could open with this certificate in hand!

 ## Getting Started

-Fork the [Rust Incubator] into a **private** repo.
-For each exercise, you'll need to create separate pull requests.
-Then, when the reviewer checks and approves your pull request, you can merge it into the master/main branch.
-After that, the exercise will be considered done.

-1. [Create][1] a new [GitHub repository] for yourself using this one [as template][11].
-Remember to make it private.
-2. [Invite][12] as a collaborator of your repository [our bot][bot].

-Look here for more [detailed instructions][how_to_start], and here you can find [FAQ].

-> __NOTE__: __This learning course is constantly improving and evolving over time.__
->
-> To be up-to-date with the recent changes in your own copy of this repository, attach the upstream history with the following commands:
-> ```bash
-> git remote add upstream https://github.com/rust-lang-ua/rust_incubator.git
-> git fetch upstream master
-> git merge upstream/master --allow-unrelated-histories
-> ```
-> And then, whenever you want to grab some new changes, do the following:
-> ```bash
-> git fetch upstream master
-> git merge upstream/master
-> ```
-> Additionally, to be aware of new changes, you may either [watch this repository on GitHub][2], or even track it via [RSS subscription].
+Before starting go [through orientation][Orientation] and [fork][how to fork] the repository as [template][Fork As Template].

 ## Curriculum

 Each step must be performed as a separate [PR (pull request)][PR] with an appropriate name and check-marked here in README's schedule after completion.
-Each step is a [Cargo workspace member][13], so you can run/test it from the project root (i.e. `cargo run -p step_1_8`).
+Each step is a [Cargo workspace member][workspace], so you can run/test it from the project root (i.e. `cargo run -p step_1_8`).
 Consider using [rustfmt] and [Clippy] when you're writing [Rust] code.

 Each step has an estimated time for completion.
 If any deeper investigation on the step's theme is needed by you, then it's on your own.